 Take-or-pay clauses are used in contracts across a range of industries.
 In the energy sector, such clauses are commonly found in liquefied natural gas (‘LNG’) sale and purchase agreements (‘SPAs’), natural gas SPAs, power purchase agreements and other long-term purchase or supply arrangements.
 Similar ‘send-or-pay’ clauses are found in gas transportation agreements.

 By requiring the buyer to make payments regardless of whether it does or does not take a minimum quantity of a good or service, take-or-pay clauses seek to guarantee the seller a consistent revenue stream.
-This might be of particular relevance in relation
+This

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.